vvvm23/vvvm23.github.io/content/posts/2023-05-22-jax-post/index.md

 sprint.
 A lot of nice projects can come out of these community initiatives!

 ![Unconditional results from my original paper](img/unconditional.jpg)
-> Unconditional results from my original paper
+> Unconditional results from my original paper.

 Unfortunately we didn't manage to achieve our final goal, plagued by a subtle